 D.Min.
 Course Requirements: Courses listed are for 3 credits unless otherwise noted.

 D.MIN.
-Seminars (4 courses, 12 credits) The four required courses are:
+Core Courses (4 courses, 12 credits) The four required courses are:

 MIN 8101 Spiritual Formation and Integration